meshcloud/meshcloud-docs/docs/administration.platforms.md

 ![Manage Platform Quota Definitions](assets/tenants/platform-quota-definitions.png)

-### Platform Danger Zone
+### Deprecate Platform

-Via the "Danger Zone" tab you can deprecate, undo a deprecation or delete your meshPlatform.

 **Deprecation** will prevent the meshPlatform from being selected for new meshTenants.
 Existing meshTenants of this meshPlatform will still be replicated and can still be accessed via the meshPanel.

-**Reverting a deprecation** can be done by the `Reactivate meshPlatform` button.
+Your users can recognize a meshTenant of a deprecated meshPlatform by a yellow bubble on the platform icon in the "Projects Overview" on the customer control plane.
+If your users are on the tenant control plane, a yellow status label will appear in the header of the control plane.
+You can also **undo the deprecation**.
 This allows your users to select the meshPlatform for new meshTenants again.

+1. Navigate to **Platforms** > **meshPlatforms**.
+2. Select the meshPlatform.
+3. Navigate to **Danger Zone**.
+Depending on the state of your meshPlatform, you can either see a `Deprecate meshPlatform` or `Reactivate meshPlatform` button.
+4. Click on the button.

+### Delete Platform

 **Deletion** will make the meshPlatform not selectable for new meshTenants and existing meshTenants not accessible via meshPanel anymore.
 No more replication will be executed.
-Metering instead will still be executed for non-deleted platform tenants of this meshPlatform for now.
-In order to immediately stop metering as well, the Metering Configuration needs to be removed.
-All settings of the platform will remain in meshStack by default.
-Direct access in the cloud platform itself to the platform tenants is still possible as meshStack does not delete or do any updates on platform's tenants when a meshPlatform is deactivated.
+Once you delete a meshPlatform, meshStack will automatically delete all meshTenants of the meshPlatform without deleting the platform tenants in the cloud platform.
+The deletion process of a meshPlatform will also remove the replicator and metering configurations.
+Therefore, your meshPlatform will be completely inaccessible via meshStack and can not be recovered.
+As meshStack does not delete or do any updates on platform tenants themselves when a meshPlatform is deleted, direct access in the cloud platform to the platform tenants is still possible.

+1. Navigate to **Platforms** > **meshPlatforms**.
+2. Select the meshPlatform.
+3. Navigate to **Danger Zone**.
+4. Click on `Delete meshPlatform` button and confirm the deletion with its identifier.
+A deletion **can not be reverted**.

 ## Platform Notifications